 As a transition professional, here are some concrete results you could achieve for a client company:

-Your assignment could include optimizing processes, managing resources more efficiently, or renegotiating supplier contracts to reduce costs.
-Investment appraisal expertise will be essential to identify potential savings, ensure optimal resource allocation, and maximize returns while minimizing financial risks.
+Your assignment could include optimising processes, managing resources more efficiently, or renegotiating supplier contracts to reduce costs.
+Investment appraisal expertise will be essential to identify potential savings, ensure optimal resource allocation, and maximise returns while minimising financial risks.

 Thanks to your experience and ability to solve problems quickly, you're well placed to identify inefficiencies and implement strategies to eliminate them.
 A customer will demand that your intervention leads to a significant improvement in operational processes, boosting productivity and overall efficiency.company.